Systems Thinking

 His background is in philosophy, the hylozoist theoryand in biology vitalism.
 Regarding psychology, it is important the notion of Gestalt.

-You may be interested: Booking
+You may be interested: General Objective

 The General Systems Theory was enunciated in 1937 by Karl Ludwig von Bertalanffy.
 (1901-1972).
 This Austrian philosopher and biologist proposed the original statement of the theory, inaugurating a trend that others later incorporated into their respective areas of study.